DanielMartensson/Deeplearning2C/ReadMe.md

 ![a](https://raw.githubusercontent.com/DanielMartensson/Deeplearning2C/master/pictures/Samsung%20S3.jpeg)

-## I like this project, but I missing some layers and updaters.
-How can I implement these?
+## I like this project!
+How can I get the installation file?

 First of all.
-To start with this project, you need to have OpenJDK 8 and OpenJFX 8 installed.
+The installation file is over 600 megabytes.
+That's huge, but anyway it's still possible to install.
+You need to have OpenJDK 8 and OpenJFX 8 installed.
 If you are an Ubuntu user, then follow these steps:

 1. Install OpenJDK 8